pjack484/Numbers/README.md

 # Numbers
 Used Python to create an app that returns text.
 Working on loops and ranges here.
-Depending on what number you enter you will get a reply or 'even', 'odd', or 'unlucky'
+Depending on what number you enter you will get a reply or 'even', 'odd', or 'unlucky'.
+Star if you like my work!